-- I generate a private key on my webserver - I send my public key plus my identity (my webserver's domain name) to a certificate authority (CA) - The CA manually checks that I am who I say I am, i.e. I own the domain - They sign a certificate containing my public key, my domain name, and an expiration date - I install the certificate on my web server
+- I generate a private key on my webserver - I send my public key plus my identity (my webserver's domain name) to a certificate authority (CA) - The CA manually checks that I am who I say I am, i.e. I own the domain - They sign a certificate containing my public key, my domain name, and an expiration date (Q: why is an expiration date included?) - I install the certificate on my web server